Documentation Index

 Debugging

-If a command fails with permission errors:- Run with
+If a command fails with permission errors:

--vvvfor verbose logging (shows generated profile) - Check Console.app for sandbox violation logs:
+- Check Console.app for sandbox violation logs:

 - Filter by “sandbox” or your process name